-The form you received: Notice to Employer – Claimant’s Separation StatementAfter a worker files for unemployment benefits, we send out a Notice to Employer – Claimant’s Separation Statement (PDF, 113 KB) to the employer(s) to verify that the job separation information provided by the worker is correct, and to gather more information if the separation reason is other than “lack of work.”
-Lack of work means you eliminated the position, have no work available, the assignment ended, you do not have full-time hours available, or similar circumstances.
+The form you received: Notice to Employer – Claimant’s Separation StatementAfter a worker files for unemployment benefits, we send a Notice to Employer – Claimant’s Separation Statement (PDF, 277 KB) to former employers.
+You must review the worker's job separation information and provide more information as necessary.

-- If the worker quit (PDF, 1044 KB)or was discharged (PDF, 1065 KB), or was separated for any reason other than lack of work, such as a leave of absence (PDF, 1037 KB), please complete and return the Notice within 10 days along with all supporting documentation relative to the job separation.
+If the worker quit (PDF, 226 KB), was fired (PDF, 292 KB), or was separated for a reason such as a leave of absence (PDF, 227 KB), please complete and return the form by the printed return date.
+Include all supporting documentation related to the job separation.

 Information we’ll need from you

 How we decide if a worker gets benefits

 Frequently asked questions by employers about the benefit-claims process

 Appealing our decision

 General FAQ for employers